Eric-Lingren/sandboxes/sequelize-migrations-sandbox/README.md

 ``npx sequelize-cli migration:generate --tasks-users-relations migration-skeleton``

 ### Migrations Part 2 - Utilizing Skeletons:
 Now we have a skelton created.
 This will be for the changes we need in the database.
 Each skeleton will have an Up and Down attribute.
 Up will be everything that we update to the database.
 Down will be to undo our changes.
 These should match.
 In the skeleton we can create new tables, new columns or new relations.
+Make your edits now.  ***Before you move on to Part 3, dont forget to change any existing models to ensure they reflect any new columns you added to your skeleton!***

 ### Migrations Part 3 - Updating Navicat/SQL via Skeleton:
 Anytime we need our database updated with the changes in the code, we use the skeleton we created to perform that action with the migration.